-The Community Foundation of the Ozarks welcomes contributions to donor-advised and corporate grantmaking funds by members of our community.
+The Community Foundation of the Ozarks welcomes contributions to donor advised, family and corporate grantmaking funds by members of our community.
 To ensure that such funds comply with both the mission of the CFO and the requirements of the United States Internal Revenue Service, the following guidelines must be followed.

-- A request for the establishment of a donor-advised/corporate grantmaking fund shall be subject to the CFO's review and approval to make certain that the purpose of the fund is consistent with the practices and policies of the CFO. - All manner of readily marketable stocks/securities or cash are acceptable as the original source of funds or as an addition to an already-established fund.
+- A request for the establishment of a donor advised/ family/corporate grantmaking fund shall be subject to the CFO's review and approval to make certain that the purpose of the fund is consistent with the practices and policies of the CFO. - All manner of readily marketable stocks/securities or cash are acceptable as the original source of funds or as an addition to an already-established fund.
 A proposed gift of an asset not readily marketable (such as restricted or closely held stock or real estate) should be proposed to the CFO for acceptance before being given. - The CFO acknowledges the tax-deductible donations to the fund through a letter, unless it is for a fundraising activity where something of value is accorded to the donor.
 The CFO may or may not be able to offer IRS acknowledgement for a donation depending on fundraising activity, confirmation of value received for donor, etc. - IRS rules expressly recognize the right of living donors and advisors to make grant recommendations.
-However, the law also is clear that the CFO's Board of Directors will approve advisor recommendations. - To help defray the cost of administration, the CFO charges a fee for management and administration of the fund's assets. - Traditional donor-advised funds have a minimal balance of \$25,000 and must have an endowment component.
-Non-endowed donor-advised funds and corporate grantmaking funds must reach \$2,500 before grants are distributed and are not endowed funds. - Advisors will receive quarterly statements detailing fund activity.
-Advisors also have the opportunity to use Fund Manager, a web-based donor service that provides access to financial and grant information.
+However, the law also is clear that the CFO's Board of Directors will approve advisor recommendations.

+- To help defray the cost of administration, the CFO charges a fee for management and administration of the fund's assets. - Donor advised funds have a minimal balance of \$25,000 and must have an endowment component.
+Family and Corporate Grantmaking funds must reach \$2,500 before grants are distributed and are not endowed funds. - Advisors will receive quarterly statements detailing fund activity.
+Advisors also have the opportunity to use Donor Central, a web-based donor service that provides access to financial and grant information. - Grant distributions must be made to organizations classified by the IRS as 501(c)3 organizations, recognized houses of worship and incorporated government entities and not classified as 509(a) private foundations.
+Grants can be made to any qualifying entity within the United States.
+If advisors want to give internationally, the charity will need a U.S.-based partnering organization. - Grants from donor advised/family/corporate grantmaking funds may not be used to pay membership dues or to satisfy a legally enforceable personal obligation or pledge of a donor.
+Multi-year grant recommendations may be submitted.